donalharrison/no1_system/docs/_characters/Skills.md

 ## Skill List
 Below is a list the base system Skills & a brief description of their uses.
 The list is ordered by the Skill's associated Traits.

+{: .note}
-[!Note] Some Skills require Training to be used (*marked X; below*).
+Some Skills require Training to be used (*marked X; below*).
 Characters can acquire access to these skills by spending Milestones on Trainings that confer expertise with the Skill.

 <table>
     <tr>